 Fleas have a strict diet that is exclusively blood.
 An adult flea can feed as many as 15 times per day.
 Like every other living creature, fleas have a digestive process that produces waste.
 With only blood going in, it is natural that only blood comes out.
 Flea feces are wholly comprised of dried blood residue.
 This excrement remains on the host, and larvae that have not fallen off and hatch on the host will feed on this waste product.

 Fleas can detect changes in light and dark, but they are incapable of seeing visual images.
-Flea eyes are known as ocelli and that allows them to sense wavelengths between 300 and 600 nanometers and is most sensitive to green-yellow light.
+Flea eyes are known as ocelli and that allows them to sense wavelengths between 300 and 600 nanometers and are most sensitive to green-yellow light.
 Fleas do not have ears.
 They can, however, feel vibrations through their use of sensory hairs.

 Saying fleas are merely strong is a gross understatement.
-Fleas can pull 160,000 times their weight, which is the equivalent of you pulling 2,679 double-decker buses.
+It’s speculated that Fleas can pull 160,000 times their weight, which is the equivalent of you pulling 2,679 double-decker buses.

 Protect Your Long Island Home from Fleas